dotnet/csharpstandard/standard/lexical-structure.md

     ;
 ```

 A nullable directive sets the denoted nullable context for subsequent lines of code, until another nullable directive overrides it, or until the end of the source code is reached.
+The nullable context contains two flags: *annotations* and *warnings*.
 The effect of each form of nullable directive is, as follows:

-- `#nullable disable`: Sets the nullable context to “disabled”.
+- `#nullable disable`: Disables both nullable annotations and nullable warnings flags.
-- `#nullable enable`: Sets the nullable context to “enabled”.
+- `#nullable enable`: Enables both nullable annotations and nullable warnings flags.
-- `#nullable restore`: Restores the nullable context to the state specified by the external mechanism, if any.
+- `#nullable restore`: Restores both the annotations and warnings flags to the state specified by the external mechanism, if any.
-- `#nullable disable annotations`: Disables nullable annotations.
-Nullable warnings are unaffected.
+- `#nullable disable annotations`: Disables the nullable annotations flag.
+The nullable warnings flag is unaffected.
-- `#nullable enable annotations`: Enables nullable annotations.
-Nullable warnings are unaffected.
+- `#nullable enable annotations`: Enables the nullable annotations flag.
+The nullable warnings flag is unaffected.
-- `#nullable restore annotations`: Restores nullable annotations to the state specified by the external mechanism, if any.
-Warnings are unaffected.
+- `#nullable restore annotations`: Restores the nullable annotations flag to the state specified by the external mechanism, if any.
+The nullable warnings flag is unaffected.
-- `#nullable disable warnings`: Disables nullable warnings.
-Nullable annotations are unaffected.
+- `#nullable disable warnings`: Disables the nullable warnings flag.
+The nullable annotations flag is unaffected.
-- `#nullable enable warnings`: Enables nullable warnings.
-Nullable annotations are unaffected.
+- `#nullable enable warnings`: Enables the nullable warnings flag.
+The nullable annotations flag is unaffected.
-- `#nullable restore warnings`: Restores nullable warnings to the state specified by the external mechanism, if any.
-Nullable annotations are unaffected.
+- `#nullable restore warnings`: Restores the nullable warnings flag to the state specified by the external mechanism, if any.
+The nullable annotations flag is unaffected.

-Disabling the nullable context when it is already disabled has no effect.
-Likewise, enabling the nullable context when it is already enabled has no effect.

 ### 6.5.9 Pragma directives